Automated cell counters & analyzers

 This technology also enables you to precisely count nucleated cells in whole blood samples.
 The hemoglobin of erythrocytes (non-nucleated blood cells) is known to interfere with the fluorescent signals that many cell counters rely on.
 If these are lysed, with for example Solution 17, the NucleoCounter® instruments can quantify nucleated cells with unprecedented precision.

-How Do You Count Cells in a Cell Counter?
+How Do You Count Cells With an Automatic Cell Counter?

-The cell sample is loaded into a Via-Cassette which has been preloaded with the fluorescent stains AO (stains all cells) and DAPI (stains dead cells) or onto an NC-Slide.
+To count cells with an automatic cell counter you need to load the cell sample into a Via-Cassette which has been preloaded with the fluorescent stains AO (stains all cells) and DAPI (stains dead cells) or onto an NC-Slide.

 To give the NucleoCounter® the best possible conditions for accurate cell counts, make sure you take a representative sample for analysis.
 Also, confirm that your instrument and software are qualified, validated and up to date.